New: Proposed School Police Policy

 The Board of School Commissioners is considering a school police policy and associated administrative regulations, as well as updates to the General Orders.
 Find more information, along with drafts of the proposed policy, regulations, and General Orders revisions at BoardDocs.

 If you have an emergency, please call 911.
 School police can be reached at 410-396-8588 or 410-396-8589.

-The Baltimore City School Police Force ensures that students and staff have a safe, secure environment in which to learn and teach.
-In order to provide the level of safety necessary so that students can achieve at their maximum potential, the district's police force partners and develops relationships with stakeholders around the city.
+Baltimore City School Police ensure that students and staff have a safe, secure environment for teaching and learning.
+So that students can achieve at their maximum potential, the district's police force partners and develops relationships with students, staff, and stakeholders around the city.

-According to Maryland state law, Baltimore City school police officers have all the powers of any peace or police officer in the State of Maryland and they receive the same basic academy training as Baltimore City police officers.
-Furthermore, the law provides that the Baltimore City School Police Force is the primary agency responsible for policing property owned, leased and operated or controlled by Baltimore City Public Schools.
+According to Maryland state law, Baltimore City school police officers have all the powers of any peace or police officer in the State of Maryland.
+They receive the same basic academy training as Baltimore City police officers.
+Furthermore, the law provides that the Baltimore City School Police Force is the primary agency responsible for policing property owned, leased, and operated or controlled by Baltimore City Public Schools.